JoshuaGrams/philtre2d/doc/engine/scripts.md

 The first argument, `self`, refers to the object that holds the script.
 Scripts do not have any built-in, private space of their own to store data for their object instance, all scripts share the same `self`.

-Each object's `script` property is either `nil`, or a list of scripts.
+Each object's `scripts` property is either `nil`, or a list of scripts.
 You can modify this at any time.
 Generally you would set an object's scripts before you add it to the Scene-Tree.

 Basic Engine Callbacks
 ----------------------